demisto/content/Packs/cyberark_AIM/Integrations/CyberArkAIM_v2/README.md

 Query CyberArk Application Identity Manager for accounts and credentials.
 This integration was integrated and tested with version xx of CyberArkAIMV2
-## Configure CyberArkAIMV2 on Cortex XSOAR
+## Configure CyberArkAIM v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for CyberArkAIMV2.
+2. Search for CyberArkAIM v2.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |